DeepByteLabs/DeepByteLabs/README.md

 We bridge these limitations by **training on the real**, then **generating synthetic cohorts** that:

-- 🧬 Longitudinal Depth
-- 🧬 Fill in gaps (e.g., rare diseases, underrepresented groups)
 - 🔁 Reflect real-world comorbidities and disease progression
 - 🚀 Enable **instant, compliant use** in research, testing, AI, and demos
+- 🧬 Fill in gaps (e.g., rare diseases, underrepresented groups, Longitudinal Depth)

 ---